opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

     -v "$(pwd)/out/metrics:/out/metrics" \
     spam-detection-validate:v1.0
 ```
+The command runs `spam-detection-validate:v1.0` image to evaluate the initial model.

+The evaluation metrics will be saved as a JSON file named `metrics.json` in the `out/metrics` directory.

 **3. Performance Analysis:**

-- Open the `metrics.json` file located in `out/metrics` directory and analyze the model's performance metrics (e.g., accuracy, precision, recall).
+Open the `metrics.json` file and analyze the model's performance metrics (e.g., accuracy, precision, recall).
 This will help you assess the effectiveness of the initial model.

-**4. Verify `spam-detection-incremental-train` image:**
+**4. Incremental Training:**

+Next, we will update the initial model with new training data.

 ```bash
 docker run --rm -it \
     -v "$(pwd)/in/dataset/incremental:/in/dataset" \